San Marcos Growers LogoSan Marcos Growers

 Rosa 'Cornelia' (Climbing Rose) - A vigorous and floriferous rose, growing up to 8 feet tall with long graceful arching canes covered by dark shiny foliage.
 The dainty coral buds are first evident in early summer and open as small formal rosette-shaped flowers of a creamy pink with a rich musky aroma.
 In fall the bloom is generally stronger than the spring bloom, bringing longer trusses and larger flowers with a deepening of the apricot hue that is only hinted at in the earlier flush.
 A very fine climber, but can also be grown as a specimen plant in the open where its showy growth and flowers can be fully appreciated.

-This information about Rosa 'Cornelia' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Rosa 'Cornelia' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]